Doors will

 installation view by Oskar Proctor

-truth.lie.lie is an exhibition investigating the
+truth.lie.lie is an exhibition investigating

 Dr. Catriona McAra in conversation